Amyloidosis in dogs: causes, symptoms and treatment

 7. Differential diagnosis

 • Liver tumors: Enlarged and deformed livers can be caused by both amyloidosis and liver tumors.
-Ultrasound and biopsy help make an accurate diagnosis.
+Ultrasound and biopsy help to make an accurate diagnosis.

 Treatment options for amyloidosis in dogs